tgstation/tgstation/README.md

 **Project Managers**

 Project Managers are responsible for recruiting and firing maintainers, enforcing coding standards, and reverting changes that should have not been committed.
 Project Managers are assigned by Project Leads.
 On things that Project Managers disagree on they are to refer to the Project Leads for advice.
-It is encouraged that if you do not want to waste time working on a feature, that might be denied, that you ask a head coder first.
+It is encouraged that if you do not want to waste time working on a feature, that might be denied, that you ask a Project Manager first.

 **Maintainers**